MarcL/marclittlemore.com/src/posts/2025/2025-08-31-recovering-my-apple-podcast-feed.md

 Feedburner URL: https://feeds.feedburner.com/djcruzepodcast
 ```

 I submitted this new Feedburner URL to iTunes, and everything worked perfectly.
-My first podcast episode went live on 30th September 2005 - [Episode 1: Something Fresh](https://www.djcruze.co.uk/podcasts/episode-1-something-fresh/) - and subscribers started rolling in.
-Problem solved.
+My first podcast episode went live on 30th September 2005, [Episode 1: Something Fresh](https://www.djcruze.co.uk/podcasts/episode-1-something-fresh/), and subscribers started increasing.

-Or so I thought.

 ## The Problem with Third-Party Feeds

+// TODO: Talk about redirecting the feed from Wordpress to Feedburner but then not being able to control the Feedburner URL in Apple Podcasts.

 For years, this setup worked great.
 Feedburner cached my feed, saved my bandwidth, and even provided some basic analytics.
 I didn't think twice about it.